Hal Rogers: Tenure

-Ready evidence is found on March 20, 2008, when the invitation to testify in support of environmental legislation by Democratic House Majority Leader Rocky Adkins, and, on the same day, a rare invitation to speak from the Senate floor was afforded by Republican Senate Majority Leader Senator David L. Williams of Cumberland County as part of the Senate's unanimously passed bipartisan resolution honoring Rogers for his service.
+Ready evidence is found on March 20, 2008, when the invitation to testify in support of environmental legislation by Democratic House Majority Leader Rocky Adkins, and, on the same day, a rare invitation to speak from the Senate floor was afforded by Republican Senate majority leader David L. Williams of Cumberland County as part of the Senate's unanimously passed bipartisan resolution honoring Rogers for his service.

 Rogers called a bill to reduce funding for law enforcement "the result of this new Republican majority's commitment to bring about real change in the way Washington spends the people's money".

-In 2011 Rogers voted for the National Defense Authorization Act for Fiscal Year 2012, which included a controversial provision that allowed the government and the military to indefinitely detain American citizens and others without trial.
+In 2011, Rogers voted for the National Defense Authorization Act for Fiscal Year 2012, which included a controversial provision that allowed the government and the military to indefinitely detain American citizens and others without trial.

-In December 2017 Rogers voted for the Tax Cuts and Jobs Act of 2017.
+In December, 2017 Rogers voted for the Tax Cuts and Jobs Act of 2017.

 Rogers, along with all other congressional Republicans, voted against the American Rescue Plan Act of 2021.

-Following Grace Napolitano's retirement in 2024, Rogers became the oldest voting member of the House (Washington, D.C.
-Delegate Eleanor Holmes Norton, who cannot vote on the House floor, is older).
+Following Grace Napolitano's retirement in 2024, Rogers became the oldest voting member of the House (Washington, D.C.; only delegate Eleanor Holmes Norton, who cannot vote on the House floor, is older).

+In November 2025, Rogers used social media to publicize the disappearance of Rockcastle County teenager Wynter Wagoner after her family contacted his office for help finding her.